pellucida/chroot_tools/README.md

     ls_chroot_shlibs -r /jail /usr/bin/scp

-Output is a list commands (cp and ldconfig) to copy the underlying shared libraries and runtime loaders to /Jail/lib /Jail/lib64.
+Output is a list commands (cp and ldconfig) to copy the underlying shared libraries and runtime loaders to /Jail/lib /Jail/lib64 and lib directories under /usr.
+If libnsl.so.1 is detected in the dependencies the corresponding libnss_files.so.2 is also copied.
+Changes NSS_SOURCES in the script to add nis, nisplus etc.

 The commands are prefixed with a shell comment (#X by default.)

     #! /bin/sh
     ## We work out what shared objects the binary needs